cdl-biosimilars/mofi/docs/workflow.rst

   :Use?: Check the box for each modification that you want to include in the composition search.
   :Name: Modification names may include any Unicode character.
   :Formula/Mass: accepts either molecular formulas (as shown for Hex) or mass values in Da (as shown for DM1 and MCC).
-If you enter a formula and move the mouse cursor over the cell, a tooltip containing the mass of this formula appears.

     A molecular formula consists of space-separated ``symbol[count]`` pairs. ``symbol`` is any one- or two-letter atomic symbol whose mass is specified in the current mass set.
 The optional ``[count]`` is a positive or negative integer.
 A symbol without count is counted once.

+    If you enter a formula and move the mouse cursor over the cell, a tooltip containing the mass of this formula appears (if the syntax of the formula is correct).
+If there is an error in the formula, the tooltip displays an error message.

   :Min: the minimum …
   :Max: … and maximum number of occurrences, respectively.
 If the maximum count for a modification is *max*, MoFi calculates it from the glycan library, the mass of the molecule, or the value of *Upper limit for each modification* (see :ref:`below <perform-search>`).